microsoft/lisa/pytest/README.md

 * Run a command (perhaps asynchronously) on the node using SSH
 * Download and upload files to the node (with retries and timeouts)

+Our abstraction leverages
-Our abstraction would leverage [Fabric](https://docs.fabfile.org/en/stable/index.html), which uses [paramiko](https://docs.paramiko.org/en/stable/) underneath, directly to implement the SSH commands.
-For deployment logic, it would use existing Python APIs to deploy [Azure](https://aka.ms/azsdk/python/all) nodes, and for Hyper-V (and other virtualization platforms), it would use [libvirt](https://libvirt.org/python.html).
+[Fabric](https://docs.fabfile.org/en/stable/index.html), which uses
+[paramiko](https://docs.paramiko.org/en/stable/) underneath, directly to implement the SSH commands.
+For deployment logic, it uses the [`az` CLI](https://aka.ms/azureclidocs), wrapped by Fabric.
+For Hyper-V (and other virtualization platforms), it could use [libvirt](https://libvirt.org/python.html).

 Other test specific requirements, such as installing software and daemons,